Resource Providers

 property in resource provider configuration menu.

 Addressable provider is only used in runtime builds and is disabled in editor by default.
-In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, you can enable it with Allow Addressable In Editor
+In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, enable it with Allow Addressable In Editor

 property in resource provider configuration menu.